Jenarththan2001/Biometric-Door-Locking-System/README.md

 - Power Supplies: Dedicated sources ensure stable operation for both the lock and the board/sensors.

 ## Circuit Diagram
-- View the circuit diagram in the "Circuit.jpeg" file located in the Images Directory for detailed wiring and setup instructions.
+- View the circuit diagram in the "Circuit.jpeg" file located in the Images Directory.
   ![Circuit Diagram](Images/Circuit.jpeg)

 ## Project Team